Debugging information: Unix-like systems

 stabs was an early format for debugging symbols on Unix-like systems.
+It worked by encoding extra information into the symbol table as specially-formatted strings and is broadly applicable to many object file formats.

 The newer DWARF format, for which formal specifications exist, has largely supplanted it.
 The specification allows any compatible compiler or assembler to create debug symbols in a standardized format, and for any debugger, such as the GNU Debugger (GDB), to gain access and display these symbols.
+DWARF is usable on any object format with a concept of named sections.

-IBM
+IBM OS/360 and successors

 The compilers for the IBM mainframe line descended from the System/360 have a TEST option that causes the compiler to include debugging information in the object file.
 Similarly, the Binder and linkage editors have a TEST option that causes the debug information to be retained in the load module.
 Various debug tools, e.g., OS/360 TESTRAN, TSO TEST, have the ability to use the embedded symbol definitions.

+The IBM High Level Assembler (HLASM) supports Generalized Object File Format (GOFF), which includes embedded ADATA.

+Windows

+Windows PE/COFF can use an embedded CodeView format, though in production programs this information is usually extracted to a separate PDB file (see below).
+PE/COFF can also use a legacy COFF debug info format.

+On GNU toolchains, DWARF is used in PE/COFF.
+This information can, too, be extracted to a PDB file using cv2pdb.